hughrun/ephemetoot/README.md

 If you want to use `ephemetoot` for multiple accounts, separate the config for each user with a single dash (`-`), as shown in the example file.

 # Running the script

+For a short description of all available options, run `ephemetoot --help` from the command line.

 It is **strongly recommended** that you do a test run before using `ephemetoot` live.
 There is no "undo"!